WHAT IS THIS WEB PAGE ABOUT?

 If you have an interest in donating your computer's spare idle CPU cycles for useful scientific research such as SETI@home (Search for Extra-Terrestrial Intelligence), Einstein@home (Search for Pulsars and Neutron Stars) or wish to donate your CPU idle time for other scientific projects then you will want to download and run BOINC (Berkeley Open Infrastructure for Network Computing).

 The steps shown here allow you to install BOINC securely and to automatically start and run under it's own BOINC user account when your computer is turned on.
-The BOINC software in this HowTo is installed in directory /opt/BOINC instead of /home/boinc/BOINC.
-The reason for placing it here is so that user BOINC can run the client and any users that belong to BOINCG group can read, but not modify BOINC settings.
+The BOINC software in this HowTo is installed in directory "/opt/BOINC" instead of "/home/boinc/BOINC".
+The reason for placing it here is so that user BOINC can run the client and any users that belong to group BOINCG can read, but not modify BOINC settings.

-These steps work with Mandrake 10 up to and including Mandriva 2008.
-Included in this How-To guide are additional steps you need so that BOINC can run correctly on Mandriva's Higher "MSEC 4" server security level.
-You can skip many steps in this guide if you are running at a more Standard security level.
+These steps work with Mandrake 10 up to and including Mandriva 2009 (NOTE: Mandriva 2009.1 and 2010 now has an updated MSEC which has different settings and file locations therefore many steps shown may not work as applied).
+You may find additional steps due to variations of BOINC versions and also variations of Mandriva (skip appropriate steps where necessary).
+Included in this How-To guide are additional steps you need so that BOINC can run correctly on Mandriva's Higher MSEC 4 server security level.
+You can skip many steps in this guide if you are running at a more Standard MSEC desktop security level.

 Please note that due to all the details mentioned above, this How-To is much more work than simply setting up BOINC to run under your own user account.
 If you want a more generic version of How-To compatible with other versions of Linux you have a great guide written by the original author for the BOINC script used in this setup.
 The general guide is shown on Eric Meyer's How To Guide.
-There are several other guides shown on the BOINC wiki.
+There are several other How-To guides for several distros shown on the BOINC wiki.

 SOME SUGGESTIONS IF INSTALLING BOINC ON A NEW COMPUTER